Moore Wilson's Tory Street

 Moore Wilson’s Fresh stocks a huge selection of New Zealand and internationally sourced produce – think fresh, seasonal, locally grown fruit and vegetables and amazing locally produced meat, seafood by Moana, an impressive selection of cured meats and cheeses that will make you drool at the very sight of them, a huge range of beautiful locally baked breads and sweet treats and a huge array of artisan products such as ice creams, jams, sauces and cooking ingredients.
 It also offers fresh coffee and exquisite flowers, all of which permeate the aisles with the most amazing smells.
 It’s quite simply a foodie heaven!

-If you’re into food there’s no doubt you’ll be into Moore Wilson's.
+If you’re into food, there’s no doubt you’ll be into Moore Wilson's.
 And there’s no doubt you’ll leave with several bulging shopping bags.

-Words by Grace Hall & Photography by Naomi Haussmann
+Words by Grace Hall & Photography by Anna Briggs

 Information not correct?
 Report an error